 Aesthetic

-The Xero Aqua X Sport will meet your needs on and off the water, giving the sensation of barely having anything on your feet.
-However, if you require more support or cushioning, a sturdier shoe like the Astral Brewer 2.0 might be a better fit, as it offers greater protection.
+On and off the water, the Xero Aqua X Sport gives the sensation of barely having anything on your feet.
+Some people love this.
+However, if you want a shoe with more support or cushioning, something like the Astral Brewer 2.0 might be a better fit, as it offers greater protection against rocks.
 An option such as the Astral Loyak AC provides more support than the Aqua while still maintaining a partially minimalist design for those who need a bit more sensitivity.

 Our water shoe testing is divided across six different performance metrics: